 After you chop your potatoes and apple into inch-like cubes, throw in the sweet potatoes, apple, russet potato and chopped ginger into the pot.
 Lightly add salt and freshly ground pepper to taste (some people like to use white pepper to avoid the black pepper flakes in the soup).
 Saute everything together for a couple of minutes.

 Oh my, the fabulous smells should be permeating your whole kitchen and moving throughout the house by now.
 Everyone in your household is fully aware that something wonderful is afoot in your kitchen, and you are beginning to feel pretty damn good about yourself.
 See?
 Your self-esteem is beginning to take a shot upward.
 I’m good, aren’t I?

-Add the vegetable soup stock and simmer with the lid on for 30 minutes or until the potatoes are fork tender.
-Add the honey.
+Add the soup stock and simmer with the lid on for 30 minutes or until the potatoes are fork tender.
+Add the brown sugar.
 Last but not least, puree the entire pot either with an immersion blender (you lucky devil you) or carefully pour small batches of the soup into a blender and puree.
 DO NOT POUR THE ENTIRE BATCH IN AT ONCE, AND DO NOT FORGET TO PUT THE LID SECURELY ON THE BLENDER!
 Leave the little cylinder out for allowing air to escape (no explosions please) and put a clean kitchen towel over the hole.
 Burning your face and ending up in the E.R. will not help with the good vibe we have going here so please have all your wits about you for this step.

 In the end, both your mind and soul should be filled up and satisfied.
 Your worries will at least have taken a good one hour break from harassing you, you will have fed yourself and your family, and you will owe nothing at the end of the cooking/therapy session.